Skip to content

 }

-Opening an overlay with overlay-kit is very straightforward: import the overlay object and call overlay.open(...).
+With overlay-kit, opening an overlay is intuitive.
+Simply import the overlay object and call overlay.open().

 tsx